 The word, "Ombudsman" (om-budz-man), is Scandinavian.
-In this country the word has come to mean an advocate or helper.
-An ombudsman protects and promotes the rights of long term care consumers, working with consumers and their families to achieve quality care and quality of life.
-Mandated by Congress through the Older Americans Act, in Wisconsin the Board on Aging and Long Term Care operates the program statewide.
-Long term care consumers have an undeniable right to express concerns without fear of retaliation or reprisal.
+In this counrty the word has come to mean an advocate or helper.
+A long term care ombudsman protects and promotes the rights of long term care consumers, working with the consumers and their families to achieve their expected quality of care and quality of life.
+The Long Term Care Ombudsman Program was mandated by Congress through the Older Americans Act and, in Wisconsin, the Board on Aging and Long Term Care operates the Long Term Care Ombudsman Program statewide.
+Long term care consumers have an undeniable right to express any complaints or concerns about their care or treatment to an Ombudsman without fear of retaliation or reprisal.

 Fifteen dedicated and skilled Ombudsmen serve residents of all of Wisconsin's 72 counties.
 Services are available at no charge, and all complaints are kept confidential, as per the direction of the individual voicing the concern.

 The services an Ombudsman offers are many and varied.
 Some of the services included are:

 The Ombudsman Program has offices located throughout the state.
 Your regional Ombudsman can be reached by calling our confidential, toll-free line at 1-800-815-0015.

 Click on the Ombudsman Coverage map link below to find the Ombudsman for your county.